thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Import dashboard

-You are able to import a dashboard in JSON format.
+You can import a dashboard from a JSON file.

 To import a dashboard, you should:

 {% include images-gallery.html imageCollection="import-dashboard" showListImageTitles="true" %}